RFonzi/rfonzi.github.io/_posts/2017-10-07-exercise-at-home.markdown

 <img style="float: right; width: 30%; margin-left: 1em; margin-top: 1em" src="https://lh3.googleusercontent.com/c9uKn36dXnUX-Hd1QKQn1Jb_oa3N3CjDb5U2uBzQYhfhlKnpXVPm4GzXxFAg4MvqOg=h900-rw" />
 I gradually took charge of design for both the presentation layer and parts of the UI itself, and influenced much of the business logic present.

 The app follows an MVP architecture with various interactors and repositories to fulfill use cases.
-We also employ drop-in strategies for the sensor measurements utilizing different combinations of sensors to help work around <sup><sub><sub>Samsung</sub></sub></sup> phones with absent or wonky accelerometers or gyroscopes.
+We also employ drop-in strategies for the sensor measurements utilizing different combinations of sensors to help work around certain phones with absent or wonky accelerometers or gyroscopes.

 ## Retrospective
  This was the first _real_ Android app I've worked on, and around the same time I was reading into [architectural](https://en.wikipedia.org/wiki/Architectural_pattern) [design](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) [patterns](https://en.wikipedia.org/wiki/Software_design_pattern) on [Android](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).
 So I was very interested in applying these concepts here, if anything because our client was interested in continuing this project with a second Senior Design group after we were done and I wanted to "keep the room clean" for them.